Pezband: Reunion

-Japan Tour 2013
+Japan tour in 2013

 Drawing from a pool of five records, the Women & Politics EP, and new work written and recorded over the years, Pezband has, as of mid-2012, formally returned.
 The band is booked to tour in Japan in October 2013, with concert dates scheduled for Tokyo, Kyoto and Sapporo.
 According to the Pezband Facebook page:

 As alluded to here the last few days-We are headed to Japan in October for shows in Tokyo, Kyoto and Sapporo.
 We will also have a new cd released there, and a limited run single as well.
 The material is what we consider the 4th Pezband studio LP: unreleased songs, demos and bits from 1978/1979.
 The cd and single are being put out (in Japan only, at least for now) by the brilliant Japanese label Airmail, the same folks who re released the Pez back catalog 7 years ago (that issue was promptly sold out).Performing in Japan has been something we have wanted to do ever since we started our noisy rock combo in 1971.
 We have a wonderful fan base in Japan and are really looking forward to finally being able to play for them.

 Tours across the US and a follow-up album to Women and Politics are also in the works.